 Do NOT shred your documents internally

-We understand that there’s very good reasons to justify shredding your documents yourself.
-Once you understand some of the tactics for corporate espionage, you will truly understand how much risk is involved.
+We understand that there are very good reasons to justify shredding your documents yourself.
+Once you understand some of the tactics for corporate espionage, you will truly understand how much risk it involves.

 “It is cheaper to bribe an employee of an organization to steal intelligence than

 to invest years of research and billions of dollars in manufacture.”
 (Source)

-Do you really want your lower-level employees that might be (or consider being bribed by) a corporate spy shredding all your documents?
+Do you want your employees who might be (or consider being bribed by) a corporate spy shredding all your documents?
 It takes seconds for employees to read a document and determine if it might be useful, then slip it into their notebook or take a quick picture with their smartphone.

-We talk about some other risks here– but security can easily be compromised by using an office shredder- especially if you don’t use secure locked bins to store all documents before you shred them.
+Using an office shredder can also compromise security.
+This is especially true if you don’t use secure locked bins to store all documents before you shred them.

 Make sure to do your homework

 Shredding companies are not all created equal.
-If you are destroying super sensitive materials, you need to be sure to check into any professional shredding service that you’re considering.
+If you are destroying super-sensitive materials, you need to be sure to check into any professional shredding service that you’re considering.
+Ensure that they have the right certifications and have a good reputation so you can feel confident they will destroy your documents correctly.

-There’s dozens of ways to secure your documents throughout your document management plan, but these three items will reduce the chance for a corporate spy to gain access to your company through your discarded documents.
+There are dozens of ways to secure your documents throughout your document management plan.
+These three above items will reduce the chance for a corporate spy to gain access to your company through your discarded documents.

 Disposing of Critical Business-Related Electronics